DECODEproject/decode-app/docs/extending.md

 All those actions can be done via the app, either by clicking on a link with the appropriate handle while being on a mobile environment, or by scanning a QR code that the app can recognize.
 Below, we provide the technological implementation details that explain the entire process.

-## Adding supported applications to the app: DECODE IoT web service example
+## Adding supported applications to the app:

-Given the above description of the DECODE App taxonomy and its relations, we here add an example of integration of a new (existing) app.
+Given the above description of the DECODE App taxonomy and its relations, we here add two examples of integration of new (existing) apps.

-All of the below changes can be followed in the branch 'add_iot' of the main repository.
+All of the below changes can be followed in the branch 'add_iot' and 'add_login' of the main repository respectively.

 Below, we follow all the steps needed to perform a successful integration of the service, starting with a brief description of it.